University of Waterloo

 Once filled out, the Physics Graduate Office will fill out the “Appointment of MSc Thesis Defense Committee Form” and have the supervisor and Associate Chair, Graduate Studies or Graduate Officer sign the paperwork before sending to Faculty of Science Graduate Dissertation Coordinator.

-The MSc Defense committee must consist of a minimum of three voting faculty members, including:
+The M.Sc.
+Defense committee must consist of a minimum of three voting faculty members, including:

-2. Three weeks before the defense:
+2. Fifteen (15) business days before the defense:

-MSc students are required to submit an electronic version of their thesis to the Faculty of Science Graduate Dissertation Coordinator by noon at least 15 business days prior to the chosen defence date.
+M.Sc. students are required to submit an electronic version of their thesis to the Faculty of Science Graduate Dissertation Coordinator by noon at least 15 business days prior to the chosen defence date.
 Earlier submission is preferred.
 Submissions received later than this will require the defence to be rescheduled.

 Thesis should be single-sided and in the final format, which includes the title page and abstract page - no double sided printing, no fancy title pages, etc. If the thesis is not submitted properly this will cause problems when uploading to UWSpace.